cloudradar-monitoring/mst-sender/README.md

-sender = My tiny Webserver (optional, can be overridden by --sender, hostname is used as a fallback) fact.Env = Staging (optional) fact.Project = Project Name (optional) logs = D:\mst-sender\logs (ms-sender.py log directory; optional, the current script directory used as a fallback)
+sender = My tiny Webserver (optional, can be overridden by --sender, hostname is used as a fallback) fact.Env = Staging (optional) fact.Project = Project Name (optional)
 ```

 #### ms-sender.py command line arguments: